OPTIONS THAT MAY BE AVAILABLE TO BORROWERS WHO ARE UNABLE TO AFFORD THEIR MORTGAGE PAYMENTS AND WISH TO AVOID FORECLOSURE

 OPTIONS THAT MAY BE AVAILABLE TO QUALIFIED BORROWERS WITH LENDERS APPROVAL

-Depending on your financial situation, and subject to the lender's policies and procedures and the terms of your Note, you may be able to arrange for the following in order to delay or avoid the foreclosure of your property:
+Depending on your financial situation, and subject to the lender's policies and procedures and the terms of your Note (privately funded loans are not generally eligible for any federal, state or lender guideline foreclosure prevention alternative program as a forbearance or modification would be subject to majority lender approval), you may be able to arrange for the following in order to delay or avoid the foreclosure of your property:

 Forbearance is a formal, written agreement between the borrower and the lender to reduce or suspend monthly payments for a specific period of time.
 This means that for a period of time, you would either pay only a portion of your regular mortgage payment or not make any payments at all.
 At the end of the agreed-upon period, you would be required to resume regular monthly payments as well as pay additional funds to make up for the past due amount.
 During the time that the payments are either suspended or reduced, you would have the opportunity to resolve the financial hardship you are facing.